What is Renewable Natural Gas, and how is it made?

 When organic waste (like rotting food or cow manure) decomposes, it releases biogas into the atmosphere.
 That raw biogas can be captured and purified to create Renewable Natural Gas.1

 Renewable Natural Gas is interchangeable with conventional natural gas.
-It’s injected into our natural gas distribution system, reducing the amount of conventional natural gas needed.2
+It’s injected into our natural gas distribution system, reducing the amount of conventional natural gas needed.

 How Renewable Natural Gas is made

-Farms, landfills and other suppliers like the City of Surrey have teamed up with us to capture biogas from sites across the Lower Mainland.
+Farms, landfills, green energy companies and other suppliers like the City of Surrey have teamed up with us to capture biogas.
 Sometimes our suppliers will purify the biogas to make RNG themselves, and other times we’ll take care of the purification process.

 Where we get biogas from: